A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Introduction

-The rest of the paper is organized as follows.
+The reminder of this paper is organized as follows.
 In Section \ref{sec:NumeticalScheme}, we rigorously state how to implement the proposed scheme.
-Section \ref{sec:PropertiesOfTheScheme} is devoted to list our main results without their proofs.
+Section \ref{sec:PropertiesOfTheScheme} is devoted to list our main results without the proofs.
 In Section \ref{sec:NumericalExamples}, we give several examples of implementation of the scheme.
-Moreover, accuracy of our scheme is confirmed in terms of an annulus like domain as an initial data.
+Moreover, the accuracy of our scheme is confirmed in terms of an annulus-like domain which consists of three concentric circles \Erase{as an initial data.} and a continuous function being harmonic except on the circles.
+To our best knowledge, this is a new feature in the literature of the Mullins-Sekerka problem as a benckmark function that can describe the two-phase motion.
 We shall extend the scheme to the boundary contact cases in Section \ref{sec:ExtensionToBoundaryContactCases}.
-In section 7, we collect all proofs of Theorems and Propositions whose justification has been postponed.
+In Section \ref{sec:SequenceOfTheProofs}, we collect all proofs of Theorems and Propositions whose justification has been postponed.